secure-systems-lab/code-style-guidelines/c_coding_style.md

 judging code by its **worth**.
 Mistakes start to jump out at you, and you begin to see useful patterns that can be applied to other areas of the codebase.

-So please do keep this in mind while reading this document; there is a higher purpose to all of this, I promise.
-And even more important to keep in mind is that these are all **guidelines** and not unbreakable rules.
+So please keep that in mind while reading this document; there is a higher purpose to all of this, I promise.

+Finally, remember that these are all **guidelines** and not unbreakable rules.
 They are meant to help, not oppress, so if breaking a rule or two keeps your code from becoming a jumbled mess, don't hesitate to do so.
-For example, it's almost certainly possible for single 90 character conditional to be easier read than a shorter, but multi-line, one.
+It's almost certainly possible for single 90 character conditional to be easier read than a shorter, but multi-line, one.
 There will **always** exceptions like this for the guidelines which follow, and we are all intelligent adults here who can judgment calls when required, so never be afraid to exercise common sense.

 Nonetheless, if there are any guidelines here which you absolutely cannot stand, or if there are any grave pragmatic or security concerns regarding any of these guidelines, please don't hesitate to direct any feedback to
-@alyptik
+@alyptik (Joey Pabalinas <joeypabalinas@gmail.com>).

-About half of the document is verbatim from the Linux kernel coding style (of which I am a staunch believer in, as you cout probably tell), but there are guidelines which I felt need to be modified to better reflect the difference in goals and types of codebases worked on by the NYU Tandon School of Engineering.
+About half of the document is verbatim from the Linux kernel coding style guidelines (of which I am a staunch believer in, as you can probably tell), but there were guidelines which I felt need to be modified to better reflect the differences in goals and project types worked on by the NYU Tandon School of Engineering.

 <a name="indentation"/></a>
 # 1\) Indentation